dialectlabs/smart-messaging/README.md

 ## Multi-Party Smart Messages

-Smart Message support for Multi-party environemnts, such as group chat, will be coming in a future version of the specification.
+Smart Message support for multi-party environments, such as group chat, will be coming in a future version of the specification.